ahoxus/ahoxus.github.io/README.md

 # go to [ahoxus](https://ahoxus.org)

-sorry for still keeping my site on github.
+sorry for still keeping ahoxus on github.

-soon will migrate it elsewhere.
+soon we will migrate it elsewhere.

-already using the fediverse more than this, for updates.
+we gladly already use the fediverse over this, for updates.